cisco-ce/roomos.cisco.com/doc/MTR/AOSP.md

 **Change log**

 * March 19, 2025: Microsoft have updated their instructions, see their validation step for.
 We've added additional information about Device Enrollment Manager (DEM).
-See <a href='#device-enrollment-manager' style="color:rgb(0, 188, 235); ">Device Enrollment Manager →</a>
+See [Device Enrollment Manager section →](#device-enrollment-manager)
 * February 25, 2025: Updated Cisco software release plan.
-See <a href='#cisco-sw-release-plan' style="color:rgb(0, 188, 235); ">Software release plan section →</a>
+See [Software release plan section →](#cisco-sw-release-plan)

 <h2 id="what-is-this-migration" style="border-bottom: none;padding-bottom: 0; padding-top: 3em; margin-top:0">What is this Migration?</h2>